AdriXL/rock/README.md

 http://machine_ip:port/rock

-let 'machine_ip' be the ip of the machine where the front-end Tomcat is running. let 'port' be the port used by the Tomcat where the front-end is deployed.
+Where:
+'machine_ip' is the ip configured in environment.js file for rest api calls.
+'port' is the port configured in environment.js file for rest api calls.